 For the current tax year, indviduals are entitled to an inheritance tax allowance of £325,000.
 This is known as the inheritance tax ‘nil-rate band’.
 The net effect is that you are able to leave up to £325,000 tax-free to your loved ones.

 Moreover, this nil-rate band is transferable as between spouses.
 In other words, where any part of the nil-rate band remains unused where one spouse or civil partner passes away, this can be added to the nil-rate band of the other.

 This can effectively double the amount the surviving partner can leave behind tax-free.
 Consequently, married couples and civil partners will be able to pass on up to £650,000 tax-free to their children or other relatives.
 Further, if residential property forms part of their estate this can be significantly higher (see below).

-Inheritance Tax rates & the residence nil-rate band
+Inheritance tax rates & the residence nil-rate band

-As such, by 2020, where residential property forms part of your estate, you can bequeath as much as £500,000 without your estate incurring any Inheritance Tax liability – a figure that is potentially doubled for couples.
+Where residential property forms part of your estate, you can bequeath as much as £500,000 without your estate incurring any Inheritance Tax liability – a figure that is potentially doubled for couples.

 For estates with a net value of more than £2million, there is a tapered withdrawal of the residence nil-rate band.
 Here the amount of available relief is reduced by £1 for every £2 of value by which the estate exceeds the tapered threshold.

 To qualify for the new property allowance you must satisfy the following criteria: